 - Attend a minimum of two meetings per month with the Residential Academic Success Specialist to discuss team updates and self-development

 - Developing and providing subject-based training for staff tutors during orientation, at weekly meetings, and as needed or assigned by Residential Academic Success Specialist

 - Mentoring a group of approximately 7-9 new and returning staff tutors in subject knowledge and tutoring/teaching techniques.
 This may include leading sessions during orientation and staff meetings, or meeting one-on-one with assigned mentees

 - Participating in periodic observation and evaluation of subject tutors

-- Assist in the facilitation of the bi-weekly training and development of new tutors.
+Assist in the facilitation of the bi-weekly training and development for new tutors during the fall semester

 - Assist in the feedback and evaluation of tutors as well as preparing the end-of-semester and end-of-year reports for subjects and units

 - Ensure that tutoring spaces in assigned academic centers are maintained in a clean and orderly fashion after each shift

 - Contribute as assigned to Tutoring end-of-semester reports as needed

 - Assist with recruitment and interviewing of staff tutors during the spring semester and throughout the academic year, as necessary